Afghans in Pakistan: Terrorism

-In the past, American drone attacks in Pakistan often targeted members of militant groups (the Haqqani network, Hezb-e-Islami, the Taliban, al-Qaida, Chechens and the Islamic Movement of Uzbekistan) hiding in Pakistan's bordering tribal areas, near Afghan refugee camps.
+In the past, American drone attacks in Pakistan often targeted members of militant groups (the Haqqani network, Hezb-e-Islami, the Taliban, al-Qaida, Chechens, the Islamic Movement of Uzbekistan and East Turkestan Islamic Movement amongst others) hiding in Pakistan's bordering tribal areas, near Afghan refugee camps.
 Several Afghan refugees have been charged by Pakistani authorities with terrorism-related activities in Pakistan.
 The 2009 Lahore police academy attacks, blamed on the Pakistani militant groups (Fedayeen al-Islam and Tehrik-i-Taliban Pakistan), involved one Afghan who received a 10-year sentence.
 In the 2011 Dera Ghazi Khan bombings, a teenaged Afghan boy (Fida Hussain) from the tribal areas was arrested as a suspect.
 A group of militants was involved in the 2015 Camp Badaber attack.
 Several Afghans have been captured while attempting to recruit and smuggle people for militancy in Afghanistan.
 Rehman Malik, the former interior minister of Pakistan has commented this about Afghan refugees:

 After the December 2014 Peshawar school massacre, Pakistani authorities cracked down on Afghan refugee settlements to apprehend illegal immigrants.
 At least 30,000 Afghans left for Afghanistan, of whom nearly 2,000 were forecully sent there due to a lack of legal documentation.
 In February 2015, over 1,000 Afghans per day were reportedly returning to Afghanistan at Torkham Crossing.
 By September 2015, over 137,000 Afghans had returned to Afghanistan.